ROCm/omnitrace/docs/how-to/sampling-call-stack.rst

    Set ``OMNITRACE_USE_SAMPLING=ON`` to activate call-stack sampling when executing an instrumented binary.

-All ``omnitrace-instrument -M sampling`` (referred to as "instrumented-sampling" henceforth) does is wrap the ``main`` of the executable with initialization before ``main`` starts and finalization after ``main`` ends.
+All ``omnitrace-instrument -M sampling`` (subsequently referred to as "instrumented-sampling") does is wrap the ``main`` of the executable with initialization before ``main`` starts and finalization after ``main`` ends.
-This can be easily accomplished without instrumentation via a ``LD_PRELOAD`` of a library with containing a dynamic symbol wrapper around ``__libc_start_main``.
+This can be accomplished without instrumentation through a ``LD_PRELOAD`` of a library containing a dynamic symbol wrapper around ``__libc_start_main``.
-Thus, whenever binary instrumentation is unnecessary, using ``omnitrace-sample`` is recommended over ``omnitrace-instrument -M sampling`` for several reasons:
+As a result, whenever binary instrumentation is unnecessary, the use of ``omnitrace-sample`` is recommended over ``omnitrace-instrument -M sampling`` for several reasons:

-* ``omnitrace-sample`` provides command-line options for controlling features of Omnitrace instead of requiring configuration files or environment variables
+* ``omnitrace-sample`` provides command-line options for controlling the Omnitrace feature set instead of requiring configuration files or environment variables
 * Despite the fact that instrumented-sampling only requires inserting snippets around one function (``main``), Dyninst does not have a feature for specifying that parsing and processing all the other symbols in the binary is unnecessary.
-  In the best case scenario, instrumented-sampling has a slightly slower launch time when the target binary is relatively small but, in the worst case scenarios, requires a significant amount of time and memory to launch.
+  In the best-case scenario when the target binary is relatively small, instrumented-sampling has a slightly slower launch time, but in the worst case scenarios it requires a significant amount of time and memory to launch.
-* ``omnitrace-sample`` is fully compatible with MPI, e.g. ``mpirun -n 2 omnitrace-sample -- foo``, whereas ``mpirun -n 2 omnitrace-instrument -M sampling -- foo`` is incompatible with some MPI distributions (particularly OpenMPI) because of MPI restrictions against forking within an MPI rank
+* ``omnitrace-sample`` is fully compatible with MPI, for example in the command ``mpirun -n 2 omnitrace-sample -- foo``, whereas ``mpirun -n 2 omnitrace-instrument -M sampling -- foo`` is incompatible with some MPI distributions (particularly OpenMPI) because of MPI restrictions against forking within an MPI rank

-  * When MPI and binary instrumentation are both involved, two steps are required:
-    (1) do a binary rewrite of the executable and (2) use the instrumented executable in lieu of the original executable. ``omnitrace-sample`` is thus much easier to use with MPI.
+  * When MPI and binary instrumentation are both involved, two steps are required: performing a binary rewrite of the executable and then using the instrumented executable in lieu of the original executable. ``omnitrace-sample`` is therefore much easier to use with MPI.

 The ``omnitrace-sample`` executable
 ========================================